 Note: Tagging your entire site (web and mobile) gives you more ways to define and create audiences.

 We offer a wide set of targeting options that help you connect with just the right audience at just the right moment with just the right message.
 In addition to targeting by time of day, geography, demographics and device, with remarketing you can target user activity.
-What that means is you can target someone if they visited your homepage, a category page, or even people who partially filled out a lead or abandoned a shopping cart.
+What that means is you can target someone if they visited your homepage, a category page, or even people who partially filled out a lead form or abandoned a shopping cart.

 General visitors are visitors who visited any page on your site.
 This is typically the largest list you will be able to create because it includes any person who has expressed interest in your business by visiting your site.